redstrate/redstrate.com/content/blog/ffxiv-oct2023/index.md

 # Other work

 {{< add "bugfix" >}} Fixed the [libcotp CMake, which was causing troubles when integrated into Astra](https://github.com/paolostivanin/libcotp/pull/49).
 Now we can use upstream instead of my fork! {{< release "2.0.2" >}}

+I also have begun [reverse engineering the current Square Enix login system](https://git.sr.ht/~redstrate/kawari) which is currently used for testing Astra without hammering the official servers.
+Do note that I don't plan on extending the project much further than that.